scottyschup/ruby-curriculum/debugging/common-exceptions.md

 ### NoMethodError

 This is similar to NameError; in fact it's a subclass.
-This is thrown when it's clear the user wanted to call a method (didn't try to lookup a variable) that doesn't exist:
+This is thrown when it's clear the user wanted to call a method (didn't try to look up a variable) that doesn't exist:

 ```ruby